etcd/raspi-home-sensors/README.md

 ## Install dependencies

-1. Ensure the Pi is up to date:
+1. Ensure the Pi is up to date (this can take a while, even with Raspberry Pi OS Lite):

     ```
     sudo apt-get update && sudo apt-get upgrade